A project to help Seattle follow through.

 We stay on it.
 Not for a quarter or an election cycle, but for years.

-We share what we find.
-Not spin, not cherry-picked wins.
+We share what we find, and we share it in plain language.
+Not spin, not jargon, not cherry-picked wins.
 If something isn't working, we say so.

 We ask a different question than most civic work: Is any of this actually changing what people experience?
 Not in theory.
 In practice.
-We track outcomes over years, not quarters or election cycles, and we organize the civic pressure to keep the city delivering.
+We organize our work around four topics, each answering a question every resident asks.
+Accountability runs through all of them: whatever the issue, we come back to whether the city and our community follow through on what we promised.

 Seattle's comprehensive plan calls for roughly 6,000 new homes per year.
-The city has hit that pace recently, but new permit applications have collapsed — down two-thirds since their peak — and without action, today's permit drought becomes tomorrow's housing shortage.
+The city has hit that pace recently, but new permit applications have collapsed, down two-thirds since their peak, and without action, today's permit drought becomes tomorrow's housing shortage.
+So we started with housing, and with a first move the city could make right now.

 Organized people, organized ideas, and organized money create durable civic leverage.
 We help unblock what's stuck and bring researched ideas to the table.
-We show up at key decision points and track progress publicly.
-When it matters, we engage in elections: supporting leaders who get it done and holding accountable those who don't.
+We publish what we find, and when elections matter, we engage: supporting leaders who get it done and holding accountable those who don't.

-Advance housing reforms, starting with the Housing Opportunity package, and begin publicly tracking whether the city is reversing the permit pipeline collapse.
+Build on our first win, the Housing Opportunities Zoning Amendments (HOP), and publicly track whether the city is reversing the permit pipeline collapse.

 Build a community of several hundred residents who show up consistently, track progress, and hold the city accountable.

-Graduate 50 Seattleites through a civic leadership program, including communities most affected by the challenges we're focused on, and connect them to opportunities to help drive progress.
+Graduate 50 Seattleites through Seattle 101, our flagship civic-education program, including communities most affected by the challenges we're focused on, and connect them to opportunities to help drive progress.

 We'll measure impact and expand deliberately.
 If something isn't working, we'll say so and change course.

-If you believe Seattle can build enough housing, make real progress on homelessness, and run a government that executes in ways people can actually feel, you are already part of this project.
+If you believe Seattle can build enough housing, make real progress on homelessness, and run a government that delivers in ways people can actually feel, there's a place for you here.

 For Seattle is funded by its members and supporters.
 No single funder directs our policy agenda or political strategy.
 We'll be transparent about who invests in this work and why.